Remembering to pack everything for your holiday used to be hard enough, but it's now become a mammoth task following the coronavirus outbreak.

 25) Antibacterial hand gel or hand santitiser - this is particularly important following the outbreak of coronavirus.
 The ideal is at least 60% alcohol.

-26) Face mask - there are plenty of fun face masks for kids, as well as stylish alternatives to shop online.
+26) Face mask - when it comes to cloth masks, there are plenty of fun face masks for kids, as well as stylish alternatives to shop online.
 You can even buy a HELLO! face mask!
+On Amazon you can shop disposable FFP2/KN95 face masks, too.

 27) Any medication you need (plus prescription)